Bahu Begum (2019 TV series)

 Bahu Begum is an Indian romantic drama television series that aired from 15 July 2019 to 21 January 2020 on Colors TV.
 Produced by Prateek Sharma under LSD Films, it starred Arjit Taneja, Samiksha Jaiswal and Diana Khan.

 Premise

-The story follows the lives of Azaan Akhtar Mirza, Noor Qureshi and Shayra Sayyad as they are bound by a marriage due to misunderstandings and fate.
+The story follows the lives of Azaan Akhtar Mirza, Noor Qureshi and Shayra Sayyad as they are bound to a marriage due to misunderstandings and fate.